cloudmesh-community/book/chapters/prg/go/go-cloud.md

 provided in <https://github.com/gophercloud/gophercloud/blob/master/doc.go>

-#### Resources :o:
+#### Resources

 Code examples are provided from  <https://github.com/gophercloud/gophercloud/blob/master/doc.go>

-As Openstck is providing REST interfaces, gopher cloud leverages thsi model.
-Hence, it provids interfaces to manage REST resources.
+As Openstack is providing REST interfaces, gopher cloud leverages this model.
+Hence, it provides interfaces to manage REST resources.
 These resources are bound to structs so they can easily be manipulated and interfaced with.
-To for example get the plient with a specific `{serverId}` and extract its information we can use the following API
+To for example get the client with a specific `{serverId}` and extract its information we can use the following API
 call: